 Do I Have It or Not?

+I know your first question will be is my Baton Rouge home covered?
 OK, now that I have thoroughly confused everyone reading this let me try and explain who does and who does not have a roof warranty from their shingle manufacturer.
 Your shingle warranty after spray foam attic insulation will vary depending on what type of roofing shingle you have and the size of your roof you may or may not have a warranty.
 We will discuss the technical parts of each major shingle manufacturer later in this article.
 Owens Corning will extend their full roofing shingle warranty up to a certain number of squares but not over, again very confusing.
 Why would Owens Corning give shingle warranty up to a point?
 Probably in case of shingle failure adding a size limit would help mitigate the financial loss.

 Shingles with Warranty